Giles Quarme Architects

 Our wonderful office is located in the corner of one of Kennington's Georgian Squares, and is home to our fantastic team of architects, designers, historic consultants and (importantly) 3 office dogs.

-Please feel free to read a little more about the wealth of experience our office collectively has.
+Please feel free to read a little more about the experience our office collectively has.

 Giles Quarme